| | | | |

 • 3/4 cup unsalted butter (really cold)

-• 1 egg (yellow and white separated)
+• 1 egg (yolk and white separated)

 • 2 tablespoons of really cold water